djricky808/djricky808/README.md

   </a>
 </h1>

-Hello !

-My name is Richard Olpindo and I am a student learning Full Stack Web Development at Devslopes Academy.
+<h3 align=center>My name is Richard Olpindo and I am a student learning Full Stack Web Development at Devslopes Academy.</h3>

 What I am currently Learning:
 1. JavaScript